Registration

 Spanish 1

 This course introduces the Spanish language and the many cultures in which Spanish is spoken.
 The students will participate in activities and do work in order to be at the Novice-Mid Level of Proficiency, which is measured by ACTFL.
-There is a $10.00 class fee for this class.
+There is a lab fee for this class.

 Spanish 2

 The students will participate in activities and do work in order to be at the Novice-High Level of Proficiency which is measured by ACTFL.
-There is a $10.00 class fee for this class.
+There is a lab fee for this class.

 Spanish 3

 The students will participate in activities and do work in order to be at the Intermediate-Low Level of Proficiency which is measured by ACTFL.
-There is a $10.00 class fee for this class.
+There is a lab fee for this class.

 The following courses require students to complete an application.
 These are available in the counseling center.
 (These classes MUST be listed as alternate classes.)
 9th graders have preferred status for these classes.
 If there is a need for more students, the classes are then open to 8th graders.